graphadvantage/neo4j-kafka-consumer-python/neo4j-kafka-demo.md

 ```

-*Note on confluent-kafka: This has a dependency on librdkafka, and will complaing if it can't find it.
+*Note on confluent-kafka: This has a dependency on librdkafka, and will complain if it can't find it.
 You can install librdkafka into your python home from source, using the configure command.
 (I use Anaconda python, so I put it there)*

 ```